sergiooncode/warehouse/README.md

 when inventory is not only used to check product availability and removing inventory when selling probably it'd make sense to make Inventory its own backend service which a Products service would send requests to.

+- An event sourcing pattern could be used when the inventory is updated.
+An event defined in advance could be triggered on an inventory update, this event could be published and other services would be subscribed to these events and handle the inventory update accordingly on their side.

 - In the mongo-as-db version MongoDB was chosen because being a document-oriented DB fits well with the nature of data that it's going to store: products and inventory.

 - A CONTRIBUTING.md was added to describe the guidelines to follow when contributing to this repo.

+## Minor Considerations

+- The price was mentioned in the Assignment so it was decided to set to a fixed value of 100 for the only two products.

 # Authors